Hayabusa (wrestler): Early career (1987–1991)

-Frontier Martial-Arts Wrestling
+Frontier Martial-Arts Wrestling (1991–2001)

 Early years (1991–1993)

-Ezaki made his FMW debut on May 5, 1991, where he teamed up with Amigo Ultra to defeat El Pandita and Yukihide Ueno in a tag team match.
+After graduating from the FMW dojo, Ezaki made his FMW debut on May 5, 1991, where he teamed up with Amigo Ultra to defeat El Pandita and Yukihide Ueno in a tag team match.
 As is customary for rookies to lose matches in professional wrestling, especially puroresu, Ezaki lost the majority of his matches throughout the year.
-Ezaki got his first win in FMW against fellow rookie Masashi Honda on June 29.
+Ezaki got his first win in FMW against fellow rookie (and his former college compatriot) Masashi Honda on June 29.
 The two competed in many matches including the opening match of FMW's 2nd Anniversary Show on September 23, which Ezaki won.
 His next major show appearance was at a FMW and World Wrestling Association co-promoted interpromotional event on May 16, 1992, where Ezaki represented FMW with Mr. Gannosuke and Ultra Taro against WWA's Los Mercenarios Americanos (Mercenario I, Mercenario II and Mercenario III) in a six-man tag team match, which Ezaki lost after being pinned by Spicolli.
 At September's 3rd Anniversary Show, Ezaki and Gannosuke lost to Chris Jericho and Kevin Faule.
 Ezaki participated in the company's 4th Anniversary Show on May 5, 1993, where he defeated Koji Nakagawa in the opening match.
 In September 1993, Ezaki participated in a tournament for the inaugural Independent World Junior Heavyweight Championship, where he lost both matches in his block against Koji Nakagawa and Battle Ranger Z. His last match in FMW during this tenure was a win against Masato Tanaka on September 27, before Atsushi Onita sent Ezaki overseas to learn the lucha libre style in Mexico.